nsinitsyn/CliBuilder/README.md

 ```
 <!-- endSnippet -->

-Input for this sample can be:
+Input value for this sample can be:

 ```sh
 docker run --name my-container -e Variable1=Value1 -e Variable2=Value2